 I think its best to avoid the texting each other as much as you used to..I did this also and it does make it harder.
 But as camerakind shows it isn’t impossible!
 If he was also your bestfriend whilst you were together then you probaly dont want to lose that.

-Hope it works out whichever way is best for you anywayposted almost 5 years ago
+Hope it works out whichever way is best for you anywayposted over 5 years ago

 You’re all hot girls so i honestly think you should just move on and meet someone who deserves you better.
 Just my honest opinion.

 @PeacockFeather – I agree with you.
 It’s better to divert your attention and just try not to text, call or see each other.
-It will be for the better.posted almost 5 years ago
+It will be for the better.posted over 5 years ago

 This is how I stayed close with my ex.
 I’m actually really surprised at this, and I’m so lucky to have him.
 After we broke up over the summer, we casually talked but not often at all.
 We kept our distance for say, a month.
 Then once school started, we naturally got back into our routine of me meeting him at his locker after school, him walking me to my car, skipping class on a bad day for SubWay, things like that.
 It was so easy because we had so much to talk about.
 Now we’re going out to lunch together today and over the weekend I’m going to his Water Polo game.
 I don’t know how it happened, I think it’s because he’s just a generally sweet guy.